jeceljr/baby8/examples/bla/bla.md

 A sequence of digits 0 to 9 are the decimal represenation of a number.

-The infix operators are +-*/<=>!,&|^ representing addition, subtraction, multiplication, division, less than comparison, equal comparison, greater than comparison, store to address, convert byte to word index, bitwise AND, bitwise OR and bitwise XOR.
+### Inifix Operators

+Infix operators will combine the value of the expression to its left with the operand to its right, which must either be a simple variable or a more complex expression in parenthesis.

+- \+ is addition
+- \- is subtraction
+- \* is multiplication
+- / is division
+- < is less than comparison
+- = is equal comparison
+- \> is greater than comparison
+- \! is store to address
+- , is convert byte to word index
+- & is bitwise AND
+- | is bitwise OR
+- ^ is bitwise XOR

 The comparisons return a 1 when their condition is true and 0 when false.

 The , operation will multiply the right expression by two and add it to the left expression, so that X,I is the same as X+(2*I) but is nicer to read when used with ! and @.

-The special variable % has the remainder of the last division operation.

 The assignment, : , is also an infix operator but is special in that it doesn't evaluate its right expression but treats it as a variable name of where to store